• Proposed

 Justification

 Amanita torrendii is a typically Mediterranean species that occurs only in the Mediterranean and sub-mediterranean forests and shrublands in sandy soils.
-It is ectomycorrhizal, primarily associated with Quercus suber.
-The conservation status of its most common habitat is reported by the EU Habitat Directive as “Unfavourable-Bad” due to decline in area, structure and function (habitat quality), and future prospects.
-According to the IUCN Red List, the population of Q. suber, the species’ main host, is also decreasing.
-The population size of the species is estimated as 10,000-15,000.
-It is assessed as NT under the C1 criterion due to the size of the population and past and continuing decline of habitat and main host.
+It is ectomycorrhizal, primarily with Quercus suber.
+The conservation status of its most common habitat is reported by the EU Habitat Directive as “Unfavourable-Bad” due to changes in area, structure and function (habitat quality), and future prospects.
+The population of Q. suber, the species’ main host, is also decreasing.
+The population size of the species is estimated as 10,000-15,000, and may be declining at a rate approaching or above 10% over a three generation time period (50 years), but there is insufficient evidence to confirm this.
+Therefore, A. torrendii is precautionarily assessed as Near Threatened under criterion C1.

 Taxonomic notes